Here’s where we are

 COVID Procedures at Everett Civic Auditorium

 Everett Civic Auditorium allows the rental organization to determine COVID procedures.
 Seattle Choruses asks that those exhibiting symptoms of COVID-19 please stay home.
-Masks are optional for all attendees and we will NOT be checking for proof of vaccine or negative test results.
+Masks are optional for all attendees and we will not be checking for proof of vaccine or negative test results.
 Attendance and safety measures are at the discretion of individual concert goers.

 Directions and Parking